qwilka/pflacs/docs/_build/html/_sources/user-guide.rst.txt

 with Python code
 ^^^^^^^^^^^^^^^^

-The following code imports the `Node` class and creates a root (top-level) node:
+The following code imports the `Loadcase` class and creates a root (top-level) node:

 .. code-block:: python

-    from vntree import Node
+    from pflacs import Loadcase
-    rootnode = Node("root-node")
+    rootnode = Loadcase("root-node")
     print(f"The name of the root node is «{rootnode.name}»")